pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 * tileLayerMax
 * tileLayerMin
 * tileSize
+* tileCacheSize - note this is only capped at an upper limit (guess per device), lower numbers will not be changed

 Due to how garmins settings work, to see changes in the above fields you need to.